 Why did they offer him women?
 Why didn’t they ask, do you want boys or girls?
 They didn’t make him this offer because they knew he wasn’t into having sex with children.

 There are different opinions about Aisyah’s age when she married the prophet.
-Some say she was 6, some said she was 9.
-Regardless, the marriage was not consummated until a few years later, which means Aisyah was a teenager by then.
+Even if she married him at the age of nine (she didn’t), the marriage was not consummated until a few years later, which means Aisyah was a teenager by then.
 She was not much younger than the European royals when they were married.
 Have you ever heard anyone accuses the European monarchs of being pedophiles?

 There is another reason why the accusation that Prophet Muhammad (pbuh) was a pedophile is baseless.
 He didn’t fit the behaviour pattern of a pedophile.
 He first wife, Khadijah, was a widow aged fourty when they were married.
 During Khadijah’s lifetime, she was his only wife.
 His other wives (except for Aisyah) were also widows.
 All of his marriages were based on strengthening alliances with various tribes (you can read more about this in “The First Muslim“).
 If he was a pedophile, all of his wives would be young girls, but they weren’t… because he was not a pedophile.